Polymer in water

 Solvating the PEG in water

-Once the water reservoir is equilibrated, we can safely include the PEG polymer in the water before performing the pull experiment on the polymer.
+Now that the water reservoir is equilibrated, we can safely include the PEG polymer in the water.

 PEG in vacuum as simulated with LAMMPS